mitigation-controller/mitc/doc/User_Manual.md

   <img width="500" src=figures/Slide8.PNG>
 </p>

+* Factors such as site conditions, labor skills, and weather can have an impact on the duration of construction activities.
+These factors may simultaneously influence multiple activities in a particular project and may cause activity durations to be correlated.
+The MitC allows including these shared factors
-* Insert data related to activities' correlation: description of the shared uncertainties, durations of the shared uncertainties (three estimates for each risk event: minimum, most likely, and maximum), and the relations with activities (i.e., the activities that share the uncertainty factor).
+* Insert data related to activities' correlation: description of the shared uncertainty factors, durations of the shared uncertainties (three estimates for each factor: minimum, most likely, and maximum), where the most likely factor should be set to zero, and the relations with activities (i.e., the activities that share the uncertainty factor).

-This is only necessary for the advanced version.
+Note that the correlation section is only necessary for the advanced version.
 Students should ignore filling this field of the spreadsheet if they intend to use the basic version

 <p align="center">
   <img width="500" src=figures/Slide9.PNG>